Skip to main content

 charging station

-The charger for loggers with low battery levels.
-The charging station can charge a maximum of five loggers at once.
+The charger for devices with low battery levels.
+The charging station can charge a maximum of five devices at once.
 An LED light indicates whether the station is in use or not.

 delivered

-The stop button on the logger has been pressed, and the status changed in the Controlant system.
+The stop button on the device has been pressed, and the status changed in the Controlant system.

 delivery method